-In a given testing year, there are many different test forms administered, any one of which you could see on your exam day.
-The different forms of the exam are designed to measure the same basic concepts and skills, but each form contains different sets of questions.
+In a given testing year, there a number of test forms administered, any one of which you could see on your exam day.
+The different forms of the exam are designed to measure the same basic concepts and skills, but each form contains unique sets of questions.
 While care is taken to make sure that each form is about equivalent in difficulty, one form may be slightly more or less difficult than another.
 The conversion of number correct scores to scaled scores, through a process called equating, compensates for small variations in difficulty between sets of questions.
 The exact conversion of number correct to scaled scores is not constant because each conversion is tailored to the specific set of questions included on a test form.

 Is the exam graded on a curve?

 Test takers often ask if obtaining a high score is easier or harder at different times of the testing year, or, in other words, if the exam is scored on a curve.
 For exams graded on a curve, a final score depends on how an individual performs in comparison to other test takers from the same test day or same time of year.

 The MCAT exam is not graded on a curve.
 Instead, the MCAT exam is scaled and equated so that scores have the same meaning, no matter when you test or who tests at the same time you did.

 Although there may be small differences in the form of the MCAT exam you took compared to another examinee (because you answered different sets of questions), the scoring process accounts for these differences.
 For example, a 124 earned on, the Critical Analysis and Reasoning section of one test form means the same thing as a 124 earned on that section on any other form.
 How you score on the MCAT exam is not reflective of the particular form you took or the group of examinees you tested with—the test date or the time of year—since any difference in difficulty level is accounted for when calculating your scaled scores (see above for information about scaling).